cadia-lvl/samromur-chat/docs/runbook/faq.md

 **ios(iphone/ipad):** Settings > Safari > Advanced > Experimental Features >
 MediaRecorder > Enable

+### I'm on Edge and I can't access the mic.
+What do I do?

+For some people, Edge does not automatically ask for access to the mic.
+To enable your mic for Edge, go to your Edge Settings.
+Then go to the following:
+Cookies and site permissions > click on Microphone > and enable **Ask before accessing (recommended)**.

 ### Is it ok to have background noise?

 Yes.
 However it's recommended that you cannot hear yourself in your friend's audio.